 - A second challenge for the industry is surging demand for independent, artisanal brands.
 These brands don’t necessarily have the ability to react quickly in a very fast-paced environment, especially in the face of sudden surges in demand, which should be expected over the next 12 months.
 Retailers who support, work with and harness the power of these small brands will thrive.

 - A movement towards perceived higher quality products.
 Consumers are willing to spend more on goods with a higher perceived value – something a little more special than their norm to get them through a slightly quieter, less sociable, anxious daily routine.

 - The rise and normalisation of truly sustainable, eco-friendly products.
-Low impact products that drive and promote sustainable objectives will move into the fore.
+Low-impact products that drive and promote sustainable objectives will move to the fore.
 Driven by the mainstream media, the consumer will become more considered and new sustainable brands that capture the consumers’ imagination will surge.

 - My chocolate consumption over Q2 lockdown will have single-handedly caused the rise in cocoa demand seen on the New York stock exchange, resulting in high chocolate prices for everyone, I send my apologies.
 On a more serious note, I believe we will see a significant uptake and movement to deliveries of small groceries via non-traditional channels such as Deliveroo and Uber Eats.
 These powerful channels will have seen the results and potential of their reach.